-Depression is a comorbid disabling syndrome that affects approximately 15% to 25% of cancer patients.[
+Depression is a comorbid, disabling syndrome that affects up to approximately 25% of cancer patients.[

-Definitions: Depression is suspected when a number of specific symptoms are observed (affect, sleep disturbance, thought patterns).
-These are specified in the categorization of psychiatric/behavioral disorders in the Diagnostic and Statistical Manual of Mental Disorders, 4th and 5th editions.[
+Definitions: Depression is suspected when a number of specific symptoms such as affect, sleep disturbance, and thought patterns are observed.
+These are specified in the categorization of psychiatric/behavioral disorders in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition.[

 Normally, a patient's initial emotional response to a diagnosis of cancer is brief, extending over several days to weeks, and may include feelings of disbelief, denial, or despair.
 This normal response is part of a spectrum of depressive symptoms that range from normal sadness to adjustment disorder with depressed mood to major depression.[

-Possible Medical Causes of Depressive Symptoms in People With Cancer
+Possible Causes of Depressive Symptoms in People With Cancer

 A survey in England of women with breast cancer showed that among several factors, depression was the strongest predictor of emotional and behavioral problems in their children.[

 The use of hormone therapy or second-generation antiandrogen therapy is also associated with increased risk of depression.
 In a retrospective study of 210,804 patients with prostate cancer identified from the Surveillance, Epidemiology, and End Results (SEER)–Medicare and Texas Cancer Registry–Medicare linked databases, 3% of patients received second-generation antiandrogen therapy.[